N-o-o-B-HU/LoKDR_Text_Tool/README.md

-# LoKDR_Text_Tool_(NooB)
-Text editor tool for the fan translations of Legacy of Kain: Defiance Remastered.
-No copyrighted game files are included.

 # Legacy of Kain: Defiance Remastered - Text Editor Tool

 Text editor tool for fan translations of **Legacy of Kain: Defiance Remastered**.